Visitor attractions around Skye and Lochalsh

 Neist Point with views across to the Uists is a journey that is worth the effort.
 On a good day it's something different, on a wild windy day it's awesome down by the lighthouse (take care though), lots of steps and huge cliffs.
 Visit Glendale on the way back and treat yourself to a light lunch or some home baking and a coffee in the Red Roof Cafe, a smashing wee place!
 Also nearby is the Three Chimneys, one of the top restaurants in the UK, Skye Silver shop and at Carbost, The Talisker Distillery Visitor Centre.

 Trotternish is a walker's paradise with scenery that would not look out of place in Jurasic Park.
 Visit the Old Man of Storr and a few miles further on the Quiraing, a great hill walk among amazing rock and cliff formations (the car park can be busy).
-Nearby is Kilt Rock waterfall, 170 feet, seabirds hover in front of you, mesmerising!
+Nearby is Kilt Rock waterfall, 170 feet high and seabirds hover in front of you, mesmerising!

 "This is a beautiful corner of Scotland." more